 The Advance Health Directive must be signed by the person in front of two adult witnesses; one of whom is authorised to witness statutory declarations under the Oaths, Affidavits and Statutory Declarations Act 2005.
 Neither witness can be the person making the directive or signing it on behalf of the person making it.
 Witnesses must certify that the person completing the directive or making the appointment has decision-making capacity, and that they acted freely and voluntarily.

 Any directive that does not meet the requirements of an Advance Health Directive, is considered a non-statutory advance care directive.
-This includes the My Advance Care Plan document.
+This includes the Values and Preferences Form: Planning for my future care.

 The role of advance care directives when making medical treatment decisions

 Advance care directives in Western Australia include Advance Health Directives and the Enduring Power of Guardianship documents.